 To convert a part of your collection, run beet convert QUERY.
-The command will transcode all the files matching the query to the destination directory given by the -d(-dest) option or the dest configuration.
+The command will transcode all the files matching the query to the destination directory given by the -d (--dest) option or the dest configuration.
 The path layout mirrors that of your library, but it may be customized through the paths configuration.
+Files that have been previously converted-and thus already exist in the destination directory-will be skipped.

 The plugin uses a command-line program to transcode the audio.
-With the -f(-format) option you can choose the transcoding command and customize the available commands through the configuration.
+With the -f (-format) option you can choose the transcoding command and customize the available commands through the configuration.